MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

 ## Who is a guest?

 A guest is someone who isn't an employee, student, or member of your organization.
 They don't have a school or work account with your organization.
 For example, guests may include partners, vendors, suppliers, or consultants.
-Anyone who is not part of your organization can be added as guest in Microsoft Teams.
-This means that anyone with a business account (that is, an Azure Active Directory account) or consumer email account (with Outlook.com, Gmail.com or others) can participate as a guest in Teams, with full access to teams and channel experiences (read about guest restrictions in [Authorize guest access in Microsoft Teams](teams-dependencies.md)).
+Anyone who is not part of your organization can be added as guest in Teams.
+This means that anyone with a business account (that is, an Azure Active Directory account) or consumer email account (with Outlook.com, Gmail.com or others) can participate as a guest in Teams, with full access to teams and channel experiences.
+(You can read about guest restrictions in [Authorize guest access in Microsoft Teams](teams-dependencies.md).)
 All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365, and can be managed securely within Azure AD.
 All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365, and can be managed securely within Azure AD.

 ## Why use guest access?